VCEA Tutoring Information for Faculty Members

 Faculty members may choose to share assignments and syllabi via email or other electronic means with tutors so they can prepare themselves for students.
 All materials supplied by faculty are kept under password and not shared with students unless the faculty member requests.

-Faculty members may choose to have a “Tutoring” link on the left-hand spine of their Blackboard space.
+Faculty members may choose to have a “Tutoring” link on the left-hand spine of their Canvas space.
 This gives students direct access to tutors from their classroom.

 Tutors can provide one-on-one tutoring for students who require it or can attend small group tutorials to provide guidance.

 - VCEA Tutoring Services has been nationally accredited by the College Reading and Learning Association.

 - All VCEA Tutors are formally trained over the course of a semester in a credit-bearing class which includes FERPA training.

 - We complete thousands of tutorials every year and are highly rated by VCEA students who have accessed our services.